FloFerrier/Env-Station/README.md

 - VEML7700 : Luminosity.
 ### Communication
 - RN4871 : BLE module with GATT protocol.
+- EINK : Display sensor data on the screen
 The prototype sends data to a python script which receive and store sensor datas.

 ## Bugs